 NOTE: You must have a file open before you can create a new account.
-If you do not have an existing file, you will need to create a new file.
+If you do not have an existing file, you will need to create one.

 The first step involves selecting an institution for the account.
 If this is an account for an institution you have already created, you can select the institution from the dropdown list.
 If you want to create a new institution, click on the button.
 This will bring up the New Institution Dialog, as described in the previous section.
 If this is not a bank account, or if you do not want to use online banking, you do not need to specify an institution.